abdelrhmanmousa/Healthcare-Data-Analytics-Pipeline/README.md

+## Healthcare-Data-Analytics-Pipeline
-# Healthcare-Data-Analytics-Pipeline
+# Overview
-Design and implement a data pipeline to process CSV files by cleaning them using Pandas, converting the output to Parquet, storing it in a Docker-based Namenode container, uploading to HDFS, and analyzing the data with Hive external tables for scalable and efficient SQL-based analytics
+This project implements a data pipeline to process healthcare data stored in CSV format.
+The pipeline involves data cleaning using Pandas, conversion to Parquet format, storage in a containerized HDFS environment, and analysis using Apache Hive.